THE JAZZ ROOM FALL 2020 REOPENING PLAN DURING COVID-19

 The Grand River Jazz Society is excited to restart its headline music-presentation program (starting the weekend of September 11 & 12).
 Because of COVID-19 we have had to make some changes to how we operate this season.
 Recognizing the ‘moving target’ nature of the virus, the GRJS board will monitor the situation and make adjustments as is prudent/necessary.

 Following the guidelines set forth in Stage Three seating will be limited to the current maximum of 50.
 Tables will be arranged to allow proper 6 feet spacing between patrons not seated together.
-Board Hosts and Volunteers will pre-arrange seating assignments based on the order the tickets were purchased.
-A full menu is available starting with doors open at 6:30 and 9:00.
-Huether food and beverages are available for your enjoyment before and during the perfomances.
+Board Hosts and Volunteers will seat patrons at a table matching their party size in the order they arrive.
 Walking paths will be designated with one-way directionality where possible and otherwise be widened.
 Please wear masks when not seated.

-There will be two ticketed seatings for shows throughout the evening.
-The first show will start at 7:30 (doors open at 6:30).
+For performances that are expected to be extra popular, there will be two ticketed seatings for the evening.
+The first show will start at 7:00 (doors open at 6:00).
 Shows will run between 60-70 minutes.
-Patrons will be asked to clear the room at 8:30 enabling the room to be cleaned for the seating of the second show starting at 9:30 (doors open at 9:00).
+Patrons will be asked to clear the room at 8:00 enabling the room to be cleaned for the seating of the second show starting at 8:30 (doors open at 8:00).
 Artists may opt to perform the same show twice in an evening.

 Tickets must be purchased in advance from Ticketscene.
 There will be no sales at the door.
 Tickets will be for a group of people, from the same social bubble.
 Tickets will be for a group of four, three, two or one persons.